n-astrochel/Space-Probe-Infosec-Hardening-Lab/README.md

-# 🪐 Project Hail Mary: Space Probe Infosec Hardening Lab
+# Space Probe Infosec Hardening Lab

-Welcome to the security architecture portfolio for the **Project Hail Mary** deep-space research probe.
+Welcome to the security architecture portfolio for a deep-space research probe.

 ## Project Overview
 This repository serves as a hands-on cybersecurity home lab built on **CentOS Linux**.
 Conceptually, this system simulates the onboard computer of an interstellar probe orbiting a black hole.